 - Patients with COVID-19 who are at high-risk of more severe illness from viral infection should talk with their medical provider right away to see if drug therapy is right for them

 - There are two oral medications current available to treat COVID-19.
-Paxlovid is the preferred medicine and Lagevrio is an alternate.
-Both are only available by prescription.
+Paxlovid is the preferred medicine and Lagevrio is an alternate if Paxlovid is either not an appropriate medication for the patient or is not available.
+Both medicines are only available by prescription.

 - There is some data that suggests that treatment of COVID-19 in high-risk patients with one of these medicines may reduce their chances of developing Long COVID.

-- People who have had severe COVID-19 illness, especially those hospitalized or needing intensive care are more likely to get Long COVID.
+- People who have had severe COVID-19 illness, especially those hospitalized or needing intensive care, are more likely to develop Long COVID.

-Although many possible Long COVID treatments are being studied, no specific drug, vaccine, or other treatment for Long COVID has been shown to be effective in treating Long COVID.
+Although many possible Long COVID treatments are being studied, no specific drug, vaccine, or other treatment for Long COVID has been shown to be effective.

 However, as noted by CDC, “people experiencing post-COVID conditions can seek care from a healthcare provider to come up with a personal medical management plan that can help improve their symptoms and quality of life.”
 Additional information can be found on CDC’s Post-COVID Conditions website.